robalexdev/rss-blogroll-network/content/blogrolls/br-b5bbda5ab78cf9ad443c46db4a3727b6.md

   - title: Benjamin Otte – GTK Development Blog
     description: All things GTK
     id: 094cf374119d75131150caf255caec7a
-  - title: SoNiC-HeRE
-    description: Aspiring software-developer and a self taught designer.
-Focusing on web dev and blockchain.
-An open source enthusiast and a part time freelancer.
-      When not working you could find me listening to songs
-    id: 097860a45a30040f419b028ceaeb1edc
   - title: Opropst
     description: Notes from Oliver Propst
     id: 0eb9e00f7d4cd61b73bdd30679a1f214